MIT-LCP/mimic-code/website/content/en/docs/access/cloud/aws.md

   Currently MIMIC-IV is not available on AWS, but it is planned.
 ---

-## AWS

-Currently MIMIC-IV is not available on AWS, but it is planned.

 <!--

 Recently, the MIT Laboratory of Computational Physiology (LCP) started hosting the MIMIC-IV dataset on the AWS cloud through the AWS Public Dataset program.
 You can now use the MIMIC-IV dataset via S3 without having to download, copy, or pay to store it.
 Instead, you can analyze the MIMIC-IV dataset in the AWS Cloud using AWS services like Amazon EC2, Athena, AWS Lambda, or Amazon EMR.
 AWS Cloud availability enables quicker and cheaper research into the dataset.